CareyFrancis/Quiz-Board/README.md

 In addition to those languages, libraries were used in CSS and JavaScript which respectively are bootstrap and jQuery.
 Atom was the text editor used to put all the lines of code together for execution.

+##Behaviour Driven Development (BDD)
+In regards to the quiz, the BDD involved had to take into account the following:
+All the questions with multiple can only have one answer.
+Validation of all the marks scored wrong should have a value of zero.
+When tallying all the scores, correct scores should have a value of 1.
+A response  given should have combined the total value of the correct answers combined.

 ## Support and contact details
 Support and contact details about any bugs or issues can be sent to me on carexfm@gmail.com.
 Any meaningful contributions can be added to the project too.

 ### License
 *{MIT.}*
 Copyright (c) 2018 **Carey Francis Ojall.**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANT-ABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.